rafalp/Misago/README.rst

 * Mark post in question thread as answer, bringing basic Q&A functionality.
 * Notifications for users to notice content and events of concern faster.
 * Sign in with Facebook/Google/Github/Steam/etc/ect.
+* OAuth2 server for those looking to use Misago as auth provider for other apps.
 * Warning system for easy tracking users history of infractions and offenses.
 * WYSIWYM content editor for even easier post formatting.
+* Ranking system for forum search results based on post links, likes, author and thread importance.
+* Post reactions in place of likes.

+...and more!

 If you are looking into using Misago to run live forum, you are absolutely invited to, but please keep in mind that Misago is relatively immature software that may contain serious bugs or issues as well as quirks and lackings thay may take time to resolve, despite best efforts.